-The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, The Female Health Company - UK, The Female Health Company - UK, plc and The Female Health Company (M) SDN.
-BHD., a wholly owned subsidiary of The Female Health Company-UK.
+The consolidated financial statements include the accounts of the Company and its wholly owned subsidiary, The Female Health Company - UK, and its wholly owned subsidiary, The Female Health Company - UK, plc as well as The Female Health Company (M) SDN.
+BHD, a wholly owned subsidiary of The Female Health Company-UK.
 All significant intercompany transactions and accounts have been eliminated in consolidation.
-The Female Health Company ("FHC" or the "Company") is currently engaged in the marketing, manufacture and distribution of a consumer health care product known as the "FC Female Condom" in the U.S., and "femidom" or "femy" outside the U.S. The Female Health Company - UK, is the holding company of The Female Health Company - UK, plc, which operates a 40,000 sq. ft. leased manufacturing facility located in London, England and leases a 16,000 sq. ft. manufacturing facility located in Selangor D.E., Malaysia.
+The Female Health Company ("FHC" or the "Company") is currently engaged in the marketing, manufacture and distribution of a consumer health care product known as the "FC Female Condom" in the U.S., and "femidom" or "femy" outside the U.S. The Female Health Company - UK, is the holding company of The Female Health Company - UK, plc, which operates a 40,000 sq. ft. leased manufacturing facility located in London, England.
+The Female Health Company (M) SDN.BHD leases a 16,000 sq. ft. manufacturing facility located in Selangor D.E., Malaysia.

 The product is currently sold or available in either or both commercial (private sector) and public sector markets in 116 countries.
 The product is marketed in 15 countries by various country-specific commercial partners.
-The Company has a range of credit terms.
-For the past twelve months, the average days' sales outstanding has been approximately 60 days.
+The Company's standard credit terms vary from 30 to 90 days, depending on the class of trade and customary terms within a territory, so accounts receivable is affected by the mix of purchasers within the quarter.
+As is typical in the Company's business, extended credit terms may occasionally be offered as a sales promotion.
+For the past twelve months, the Company's average days sales outstanding has averaged approximately 61 days.
+Over the past five years, the Company's bad debt expense has been less than .01% of sales.